-- 8. The apparatus of claim 3, wherein the apparatus is 30 configured such that the location among the one or more folders at the second node is based on user input received via the at least one first interface at the first node. - 9.
-The apparatus of claim 8, wherein the apparatus is configured such that the location among the one or more 35 folders at the second node is determined by user input at the first node. - 10.
-The apparatus of claim 3, wherein the apparatus is configured such that the location among the one or more folders at the second node is automatically determined. - 11.
-The apparatus of claim 3, wherein the apparatus is configured such that the at least one folder is identified as a result of search criteria received from a user. - 12.
-The apparatus of claim 3, wherein the apparatus is configured such that the at least one email message and the 45 file explorer interface are displayed via separate interfaces for permitting access to the at least one folder via multiple different interfaces only after receiving an indication of a selection of the reference to the at least one folder. - 13.
-The apparatus of claim 3, wherein the apparatus is 50 configured such that the indication of the at least one folder is capable of being received in response to a first single user input, the indicia associated with the at least one email address is capable of being received in response to a second single user input that immediately follows the first single 55 user input, and the indication to share the at least one folder is capable of being received in response to a third single user input that immediately follows the second single user input. - 14.
-The apparatus of claim 3, wherein the apparatus is configured such that, when the creation of the representation of the at least one folder is caused, an additional representation on the file explorer interface is caused to be created that represents the at least one file, where the file explorer interface is displayed by a file explorer client application without a web page. - 15.
-The apparatus of claim 14, wherein the apparatus is configured such that the at least one folder and the at least one file are stored and synchronized utilizing at least one server, and wherein the apparatus is further configured such that the at least one email message is sent without including the at least one file as an attachment of the at least one email message, and the storage at the second node does not store the at least one file when the creation of the representation of the at least one folder is caused, both for avoiding the at least one file from having to be communicated to and stored at the second node until the at least one file is requested by a user at the second node using the additional representation.
+8. The apparatus of claim 3, wherein the apparatus is configured such that the location among the one or more folders at the second node is based on user input received via 45 the at least one first interface at the first node.

+9. The apparatus of claim 3, wherein the apparatus is configured such that the location among the one or more folders at the second node is automatically determined.

+10. The apparatus of claim 3, wherein the apparatus is 50 configured such that the at least one folder is identified as a result of search criteria received from a user.

+11. The apparatus of claim 3, wherein the apparatus is configured such that the at least one email message and the file explorer interface are displayed via separate interfaces 55 for permitting access to the at least one folder via multiple different interfaces only after receiving an indication of a selection of the reference to the at least one folder.

+12. The apparatus of claim 3, wherein the apparatus is configured such that the indication of the at least one folder 60 is capable of being received in response to a first single user input, the indicia associated with the at least one email address is capable of being received in response to a second single user input that immediately follows the first single user input, and the indication to share the at least one folder 65 is capable of being received in response to a third single user input that immediately follows the second single user input.

+13. The apparatus of claim 3, wherein the apparatus is configured such that, when the creation of the representation of the at least one folder is caused, an additional representation on the file explorer interface is caused to be created that represents the at least one file, where the file explorer interface is displayed by a file explorer client application without a web page.

+14. The apparatus of claim 13, wherein the apparatus is configured such that the at least one folder and the at least one file are stored and synchronized utilizing at least one server, and wherein the apparatus is further configured such that the at least one email message is caused to be sent without including the at least one file as an attachment of the at least one email message, and the second node is not caused to store the at least one file when the creation of the representation of the at least one file from having to be communicated to and stored at the second node using the additional representation.

-16. The apparatus of claim 3, wherein the apparatus is configured such that at least one of:
+15. The apparatus of claim 3, wherein the apparatus is configured such that at least one of: